fsmiamoto/EasyFPGA-VGA/README.md

 # EasyFPGA-VGA

-An example of VGA output using the RZ-EasyFPGA A2.2 board, usually found on AliExpress.
+A *Hello World* example of VGA output using the RZ-EasyFPGA A2.2 board.

-The output is at 640x480 @ 60Hz

-This guide is a *work in progress*.
+This guide is still a *Work In Progress*.

 ## The board
 Usually found on AliExpress for about US$ 40, the RZ-EasyFPGA board provides a *relatively* cheap way into the FPGA world.